 Cookbook author and kids’ culinary instructor Helen DeFrance teaches this annual hands-on cooking class with the kids to learn basic techniques and have tons of fun.
 Last year’s event included a cookout under the stars, and classes in both the garden and dairy barn (a similar outline is planned for this summer, but with new themes and activities).
 Camp Blackberry counselors participate so moms and dads can rest easy.

 The event tuition is $600 per child (ages 4-16).
 This is in lieu of the regular $250 per night fee for children at the resort and includes all activities as well as Camp Blackberry during any free time – a great deal!

 For more information, contact Kelley Clark Harris, Food & Wine Coordinator at Blackberry Farm at firstname.lastname@example.org.
-More information about culinary events in 2010 can be found on the website culinary events page.
+More information about culinary events can be found on the website culinary events page.

 PARIS, FRANCE: “The Secrets of French Chocolate Making”

 For those of us (and kids) who are chocoholics, French Links (a paris-based tour company also known for their behind-the-scenes shopping tours – girls take heed) now offers a private behind-the-scenes tour of chocolate makers in Paris.
 Wait a minute — chocolates and shopping?
 The daring can combine the two, but I advise you to do the shopping component before the chocolate tour as lots of tastings are involved.